 Recently completed collective bargaining agreements, which cover approximately 72.5 percent of the Commonwealth's active employees and are effective from July 1, 2007 to June 30, 2011, result in significant increases in annuitant share contributions to the REHP, the Commonwealth's main OPEB program.
-In particular, contributions by retired employees who retire on or after July 1, 2007 will increase as active employee contribution percentages increase.
-Further, based on the current collective bargaining agreement for active employees, retiree contributions will increase over time from one percent of final annual gross salary to three percent in fiscal year 2011.
-Any future changes in active employee contribution rates will cause a corresponding change in annuitant contribution rates.

 On September 28, 2007, the Commonwealth announced additional changes to the REHP to standardize benefits for all retirees and assist in controlling costs.
 Revisions to the prescription drug plan include implementation of a three-tiered formulary and utilization management such as step therapy, quantity limits and maintenance supply limits.
 Revisions to the medical plan include increases to the specialist office visit and emergency room co-payments.
 These revisions took effect on February 1, 2008.

-Further, effective May 1, 2008, the traditional Medicare supplemental coverage will be replaced with a Medicare Private Fee for Service Plan.
+Further, effective May 1, 2008, the traditional Medicare supplemental coverage was replaced with a Medicare Private Fee-for-Service Plan.
 Medicare-eligible retirees will continue to have the option to enroll in a Medicare health maintenance organization (HMO) or preferred provider organization (PPO).